 Testing fees are non-refundable.

-The TEAS V is administered at Capital, Gateway, Naugatuck Valley, Northwestern CT, Norwalk and Three Rivers.
-If the TEAS V is taken at a site other than one of the Connecticut Community Colleges, applicants must have official results sent by ATI to Capital Community College by the application deadline of June 1.
+The ATI TEAS is administered at Capital, Gateway, Naugatuck Valley, Northwestern CT, Norwalk and Three Rivers.
+If the ATI TEAS is taken at a site other than one of the Connecticut Community Colleges, applicants must have official results sent by ATI to Capital Community College by the application deadline of June 1.
 Effective July 1, 2014, all community college testing sites will be charging a proctor fee in addition to ATI’s registration fee.
 More information on the proctor fee will be provided at the time of registration for the TEAS.

 - The applicants with the strongest academic credentials will be offered admission to the program.